 └── node_modules/

-New files and directories will be added to this project as we learn.
+We will add new files and directories to this project as we learn.
 By doing this, we'll be able to examine how the Gulp task manager works and learn how to configure it for a specific project, all step by step.
-As practice, you can create your own structure and change the examples to suit your project.
-That way you can delve deeper into how Gulp works.
+As a practice, you can create your structure and change the examples to suit your project.
+That way, you can delve deeper into how Gulp works.

 The Hexlet support team or other students will answer you.